 Gaysorn Village 3rd floor, R-Walk North.
 Branch to MBK 7th floor

-The Embassy is connected to the Central Chidlom Mall and from there to the BTS station.
-If you wish to use the skywalk you will have to exit at the ground floor of the Central (Gaysorn is 5 minutes walk away) and go up a little further or buy a BTS ticket to access the station and exit towards the Ratchaprasong intersection.
+The Central Embassy is connected to the Central Chidlom Mall and from there to the BTS station.
+If you wish to use the skywalk you will have to exit at the ground floor of the Central, cross the street and go up again.
+Gaysorn is 5 minutes walk away.

 Why not pay a visit to the Erawan shrine after lunch located opposite Gaysorn Village.